Victorian Railways PL type carriage: BCPL cars

 When 2BCPL proved to be a success, further carriages were converted, much to the same design.
-From November 1966, a further twelve APL carriages, not yet relettered to BPL, entered the workshops for conversion to BCPL.
+From November 1966, a further twelve APL carriages, not yet re-classified to BPL, entered the workshops for conversion to BCPL.
 14BCPL, numerically the last of this batch, entered service on 1 August 1967, though 8BCPL was delayed until 1 September 1967 for unknown reasons.

 Further conversions to BCPL came from the BPL series.
 BCPL cars 15-17 entered service in 1968, followed by 18-20 in 1969 and 21-23 in 1970, being converted from BPL cars 112, 92, 115, 114, 121, 113, 34, 111 and 88 respectively.
 After that the pattern changes; 24BCPL ex 62BPL started running on 2 April 1971, but was quickly followed by both 25 and 26BCPL ex 2BPL and 108BPL, both entering service on 26 July 1971, and 27BCPL and 28BCPL entering service on October 28 and 21 of the same year.
 Photographs indicate that the door placement on at least 25, 27 and 28BCPL was slightly different to that of the earlier vehicles, which may indicate other changes to the design and/or, in conjunction with delivery dates, that the entire 24-28BCPL batch had this variant.
 (Photographs of 26BCPL are not available at time of writing, and photographs of 24BCPL are cropped or from the wrong side to indicate any difference.)
 Also worth note is that these vans do not appear to have frosted windows on the left side at the guard's end, indicating that some of the passenger facilities may have been removed, if they had in fact been present in the earlier BCPL builds.

 Another year followed before 29BCPL was converted from 52BPL, on 10 November 1972.
 30BCPL followed ex 45BPL on 7 December, and 31BCPL and 32BCPL ex 97BPL and 123BPL on 20 February 1973 and 21 June 1973.
 These last four cars were significantly different, being referred to as the "large van" type in various enthusiast circles as more compartments were sacrificed for a larger guard compartment, served by additional doors for loading of larger parcels.

 Dance Car

-In 1977, 11BCPL was converted to the 'Dance Car' for special train trips.
+In 1977, 11BCPL was converted to a "Dance Car" for special train trips.
 The seats were removed allowing the car to become one large dance floor.